gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 .. for alignas are simple: use alignas(16) for float3, int3, gprt::Buffer and gprt::Accel
 .. types, and otherwise alignas should take the number of bytes of the corresponding type.

 The use of alignas is necessary to ensure that HLSL and C++ structs can be shared between devices.
 HLSL requires 16 byte alignment, and prevents variables from crossing 16-byte boundaries by inserting padding to structs.
-To ensure correct alignment, alignas(16) should be used for float3, int3, gprt::Buffer and gprt::Accel types, and otherwise alignas should take the number of bytes of the corresponding type.
+To ensure a matching struct alignment, alignas(16) should be used for float3, int3, gprt::Buffer and gprt::Accel types.
+For smaller types, alignas should take the number of bytes of the corresponding type, and for types larger than 16 bytes, a value of 16 should be used.

 Device Code
 ^^^^^^^^^^^

 Next, we'll create a *Ray Generation Program* that will run in parallel on the device.
 Normally, we use these kernels to generate rays to trace into the world.
 However, in this example we'll just be creating a checkerboard background.

 .. literalinclude:: ../../../samples/s00-rayGenOnly/deviceCode.hlsl
    :language: hlsl
-   :lines: 23-43
+   :lines: 23-46

 In the code above, we declare our ray generation program using the macro ``GPRT_RAYGEN_PROGRAM``.